Build the Career of a Lifetime

 Haynes and Boone operates as a team, not a hierarchy.
 As an associate you have immediate responsibility for clients, and our emphasis on strong work ethic, a collegial atmosphere, open communication and ongoing professional development crafts the framework that builds responsibility into success.

 We have a dynamic, entrepreneurial atmosphere and our lawyers like building their careers here.
-If you’re looking for professional and personal satisfaction, look no farther than Haynes and Boone.
+If you’re looking for professional and personal satisfaction, look no further than Haynes and Boone.